boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 the selected compounds.
 Clicking the *"Compute All"* button (toolbar) will compute all compounds in the project-space.

+Both dialogs are very similar.
+In *Single Computations* element prediction can be performed by clicking the respective button.
+In *Batch Computations* check boxes indicate the elements that are automatically predicted for each compound.
+Also, you can select if results for compounds that already have been analyzed should be recomputed and overridden.

+The *Show Command* button shows the respective CLI command for the specified parameters.
+Hence, you can copy/paste this command and run analysis using the CLI.

+In the following, the *Batch Computation* dialog is shown.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/compute_marked.png" | relative_url }})
 {% endcapture %}